rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 @@
-The memory controller then either retrieves data from memory and places it into a register, or takes data from a register and writes it to somewhere in the memory.@todo(Insert diagram of ARM processor?)
+The memory controller then either retrieves data from memory and places it into a register, or takes data from a register and writes it to somewhere in the memory.@comment(Rohit,Insert diagram of ARM processor?
+It'll show all connected components, which would be cool.)

 However, there are a number of privileged address, and when you try to read from or write to these a slightly different pathway is taken.